souravbadami/linkbynet.github.io/_includes/elk-nifi.markdown

 # Setting up NiFi

-[NiFi][nifi] works by fetching data from its source into a so called "Flowfile" and then letting the flowfile go through Processors.
-Each processor will in turn extract or modify data from the flowfile and then pass it on to the next one.
-This will go on until the flowfile has been through the entire workflow you defined.
+[NiFi][nifi] works by fetching data from its source, converting it into a so called "Flowfile" and then letting the Flowfile go through Processors.
+Each processor will in turn extract or modify data from the Flowfile and then pass it on to the next one.
+This will go on until the Flowfile has been through the entire workflow you defined.

 ## Installation